-The attempted description of meditation’s practice rapidly becomes paradoxical, pseudo-profound and fogged in a mysteriousness that’s hard to clear.
-It’s perhaps inevitable when the mind refers to itself, when the act of looking is itself part of what is looked at.
+Any description of the practice of meditation inevitably turns paradoxical, pseudo-profound and fogged in a mysteriousness that’s hard to clear.
+After all the mind is referring to itself, the act of looking is itself part of what is looked at.

 This is why there’s no substitute for actual practice.
 It’s the difference between spending hours poring over trail maps versus the reality of walking the trails.
-Though useful the study of action cannot be a replacement for the action itself.
+Even if useful, the study of action cannot be a replacement for the action itself.

 The daily practice of mindfulness digs a reservoir for calm clarity that may fill only later, perhaps much later.
 The time-frame is geologic by comparison with the mind’s usual hyperactivity.

 Mindful meditation is not an end product of careful ceremony or stiff attitude but just the sometimes faltering steps toward the more objective state of being.
 If distraction resolves into the here and now even just a little, that is mindfulness, a transition and not an ending.

 It may not be obvious but self-awareness and our awareness of others amounts to the same thing; it’s only our hypnotized state of being that differentiates the two.

 We could say that meditation is the observation of the failure to meditate but as an ongoing process with no end result mindful meditation is denied failure just as much as success.

 We have no choice but to feel from the inside but it’s possible to observe from the outside, the subjective being contained within the objective.

 We can look out from a past self or look through oneself into a present.
 This absence of time is pure being.